filecoin-project/lotus/documentation/en/block-validation.md

 This function contains most of the validation logic grouped in separate closures that run asynchronously, this list does not reflect validation order then.

 `V:` Block `Timestamp`:
-  * Is not bigger than current time plus `AllowableClockDrift`.
+  * Is not bigger than current time plus `AllowableClockDriftSecs`.
   * Is not smaller than previous block's `Timestamp` plus `BlockDelay` (including null blocks).

 ### Messages